ravenleeblack/modern_ide/00_A_Project_Goals/README.md

 13) As part of the program button, I would like to create small programs, that can be ran out of the program in this ide.
 For example a pre-written lexer exectuable that will lex the file.
 And other similiar programs.
 These programs could be added though the plugin system and allow it to be in the drop down list of the program button if plugin for it is enabled.

 The need for a plugin framework isnt to plugin third party software but to create the plugins needed for this project ourselves.
+This is a project about learning how to do each part ourselves so using third party software would render what we are trying to accomplish here.